 A - It's a lack of professional microphone and studio equipment, that's what it is.
 Since 2010 I can't even use my microphone: the soundcard on my new computer is bad bad bad.
-So since 2010 it's a lack of professional voice recorder... and studio equipment... and computer with a soundcard good enough to plug in my crappy (but less than voice recorder crappy) microphone.
+So since 2010 it's a lack of professional voice recorder AND studio equipment AND a computer with a soundcard good enough to plug in my crappy (but less than voice recorder crappy) microphone.

-Well, that's what it was!
-Everything pro June 2014 should sound better. ;) Unless it's a quick recording I feel doesn't merit the extra setup.
+At least that's what it was!
+Everything recorded since June 2014 should sound better. ;) New soundcard.
+Unless it's a quick recording I feel doesn't merit the extra setup.
 Like the Chimes.

 Q - How can I download *enter track title here*?